Quality of Life

 The New Mexico Legislative Lottery Scholarship is for New Mexico high school graduates attending a New Mexico public post-secondary institution of higher education.
 Created by the New Mexico Legislature and funded from Lottery revenues, the scholarship is intended to make higher education more accessible to New Mexico high school students.
 For more information, visit the New Mexico Lottery website.

 Colleges & Universities

-Many post-secondary educational institutions exist within the Albuquerque Metro Area including the University of New Mexico (UNM), Central New Mexico Community College (CNM), New Mexico Highlands University, and the University of Phoenix.
+Many post-secondary educational institutions exist within the Albuquerque Metro Area including the University of New Mexico (UNM), Central New Mexico Community College (CNM), and the New Mexico Highlands University.
 Additionally, several of these institutions have branches or are based in Sandoval County.
 For more information, visit the New Mexico Higher Education Department website.

 Sandoval County offers a temperate, high-desert climate where residents enjoy all four seasons and an extremely low risk of natural disasters.

 With approximately 300 days of sunshine, Sandoval County gets an average of 10 inches of rain per year and 24 inches of snowfall.
 The number of days with any measurable precipitation is 30.
 The July high is around 93 degrees and the January low is 21.
 Sperling’s Best Places rates Sandoval County with a comfort index of 73 out of 100, where a higher score indicates a more comfortable year-round climate.
 The US average for the comfort index is 54.